There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - There are bears, we didn’t see any, but they are in the park, so be aware of that.
 Bring bear spray.

 - Bring lots of water, it’s hot and the elevation is higher.
 If the elevation is bothering you, don’t push yourself.

 - If you’re hiking alone, let someone know where you’re going and when you plan to be back.
 If something goes wrong, which it can, at least someone can let search and rescue know.
 A great read on this is the Germans of Death Valley, totally worth it.
 This is a great read on the topic, too, the Panama hikers.

 Upper Geyser Basin (Yellowstone)

-- The boardwalk trail is off the the left of Old Faithful, if your facing it.
+- The boardwalk trail is off to the left of Old Faithful if you’re facing it.
 Facing the Old Faithful in, it would be to the right.

 Hot Springs is definitely one of the more underrated national parks.
 It’s a combination of history and nature, which is pretty cool.
 All the parks have history, but this one has the bathhouses and the town at the base of the mountains with the hiking trails.
 Goat Rock Trail is one of the more popular hikes in the park and is perfect to do in an afternoon.